-Nagasaki Prefecture is one of my favorite prefectures in whole Japan and having been to all prefectures, I think I can allow myself a judgement like this.
+Nagasaki Prefecture is one of my favorite prefectures in all of Japan and having been to all prefectures, I think I can allow myself a judgement like this.
 Thus it was a pleasure to not only visit Nagasaki City again, but also other great places such as Gunkanjima, Omura and Hirado.
-My final stop in Nagasaki Prefecture, but also my last day of winter vacation was spent in Shimabara City (島原市).
+My final stop in Nagasaki Prefecture was Shimabara City (島原市).

 I got up very early in the morning and my first stop was Shimabara Castle, of course! *g*

 I could already see the castle from my hotel room.
 It’s also close to the train station and can be reached in about 10 minutes if you walk from there.

 The castle was built during the early Edo Period (江戸時代) as the seat of the local feudal lord.

 It was also a major factor that led to the “Shimabara Rebellion” (1637-1638) as it was much larger than other feudal domains of similar status.
 Its construction cost a lot of money, too.

 Shimabara Castle was eventually destroyed during the Meiji Period (明治時代, 1868-1912).
 The buildings you see on the photos are concrete reconstructions from 1964.

 Quite unique is also that the city obviously has chosen functionality to be a priority when reconstructing the castle as there’s a parking lot RIGHT in front of the castle building!

 Castle walls everywhere and in the background Mt.
 Unzen.

 In the entrance area there was a little corner for kids to dress up as samurai and warrior to take photos.